ae9is/anything/packages/api/README.md

 7. Set `AWS_PROFILE` in .env (or if using 'default' profile unset `AWS_PROFILE`)

-8. At this point, the project's deploy command `npm run sls-deploy` should hopefully work.
-Your mileage may vary with serverless offline.
+8. At this point, the project's deploy command `sls deploy` from the repository root folder should hopefully work.
+Your mileage may vary using serverless offline just to test `packages/api` locally.

 9. Follow the following guide to add the Cognito user pool you just deployed as a trusted application in your IAM Identity Center SAML settings: https://repost.aws/knowledge-center/cognito-user-pool-iam-integration